 full cream milk as easily and fully as breast milk and formula – that is why full cream milk is not good for babies below the age of one.

 A newborn's kidneys may not be able to process the high concentrations of protein and minerals present in full cream milk, which may result in dehydration.

 In addition, full cream milk has lower levels of iron and vitamin C than breastmilk.
 When moms switch to full cream milk too early, babies may miss out on the nutrition they need.

 In some babies, switching too early may lead to iron-deficiency anaemia.
-A condition that is caused by proteins irritating the lining of the stomach and the intestines.
+A blood condition that delays your child's ability to learn, play and stay healthy.